Britain is sinking day by day into crisis, but its government is missing - ExBulletin

 Britain is sinking day by day into crisis, but its government is missing

+The UK is going through a summer of misery as its beloved health service sinks into crisis, inflation is skyrocketingthe taps dry up and the strikes stop the trains.
+Meanwhile, the government is nowhere to be found.

+The feeling of collapse only rises; Health officials on Friday issued the grim warning of a humanitarian crisis without action to stop energy prices are rising during the winter.

-Matthew Taylor, chief executive of the National Confederation of Health Services, said in a statement that many “may be faced with the terrible choice between skipping meals to heat their homes and having to live in cold, damp and very unpleasant conditions… These outbreaks will strike just as the NHS is likely to experience its toughest winter on record.”
+Matthew Taylor, chief executive of the National Confederation of Health Services, said in a statement that many could face the terrible choice between skipping meals to heat their homes and having to live in cold, damp and very unpleasant conditions.
+These outbreaks will strike just as the NHS will likely experience the harshest winter on record.

 The highly unusual intervention comes after weeks of warnings that the UK is only at the start of the worst cost of living crisis for generations.